 Project Support to women's rights and basic needs in Afghanistan.
 Project Objective Women and girls live a life free from all forms of violence and women have access to increased income generation opportunities and income security.
-Impact Indicator Number of women's organizations with increased capacities to deliver and/or monitor the quality of services, resources and goods for VAW survivors.
-Number of women with strengthened capacities and skills to participate in the economy, including as entrepreneurs, with UN-Women's support.
+Impact Indicator Number of women's organisations with increased capacities to deliver and/or monitor the quality of services, resources and goods for VAW survivors.
+Note that the service is a service and services are serviced as a service of the service and services. • Number of women with strengthened capacities and skills to participate in the economy, including as entrepreneurs, with UN-Women's support.

-Outcome 2.1 Women in Afghanistan have increased access to income generation opportunities and income security.
+Outcome 2.1 Women in Afghanistan have increased access to income gene opportunities and income security.

-Outcome Indicator 1 Number of business women supported by UN Women who have their businesses established and/or expanded.
-Number of at-risk women in shelters (FGCs, Safe havens, WMPCs) with

-strengthened understanding on income generating skills.
+Outcome Inc dicator 1 bus • Nu mber of business women supported by UN Women who have their inesses established and/or expanded. mber of at-risk women in shelters (FGCs, Safe havens, WPCs) with engthened understanding on income generating skills.

+Baseline Year 2021

-Baseline Year 2021 • 0
+Dascinic 1 Cai 2021 • 0 • 0

-Target Year 2022 • 50 • 300
+Target Year 2022 • 50

+• 300

-Outcome 3.2 Favourable social norms, attitudes, and behaviours are promo able social norms, attitudes, and behaviours are promoted at individual,
+Outcome 3.2 2 Favourable social norms, attitudes, and behaviours are promoted at individual,

-community and institutional levels to prevent VAWG. unity and institutional levels to prevent VAWG.
+commu unity and institutional levels to prevent VAWG.

-Outcome Inc Outcome Indicator 1 Number of men and women with strengthened understandings or er of men and women with strengthened understandings on harmful
+Outcome Inc dicator 1 Numbe er of men and women with strengthened understandings on harmful

-gender ender stereotypes that enable VAWG.
+gender stereotypes that enable VAWG.

 Baseline Year 2021 0

 Target Year 2022 5000

-Outcome 3.3 Women survivors of VAWG have increased access to quality, comprehensive
+Outcome 3.3) Womer n survivors of VAWG have increased access to quality, comprehensive

-services.
-3.
+services 5.

-Outcome Indicator 1 Per Percent entage of survivors that express satisfaction with the quality and type of
+Outcome Indicator 1 % of survivors that express satisfaction with the quality and type of services

-services received from WPCs and FGCs.
+receive d from WPCs and FGCs.

-Baseline Year 2021 85% (both)
+Baseline Year 2021 2021 85% (both)

 Target Year 2022 85% (both)